 Fox News and The Washington Post have since matched parts of The Atlantic’s reporting.

 The scientific adviser for the Trump administration similarly said “I’m out” if a scenario arises in which an Emergency Use Authorization he disagreed with was issued for an inoculation.

 I cannot even begin to register my disgust for the loathsome anti-intellectual “take” that fuckwads like Budryk have gone to the mat for here.
 To understand why Budryk’s framing is so vile, let me put forth a proposition.
 Let’s say the FDA approved mercury, which is poisonous to humans, as a remedy for COVID.
 If you proffered science, demonstrating why this is bad, would it be an “opinion”?
 Or would it be a scientific fact?
 Honestly, if Budryk is to be punched in the face for anything, it is with this venal legerdemain.
 He clearly isn’t a journalist.
 He’s a partisan anti-science asshole.
-Opportunists like Constance Grady may very well bob their mouths up and down on Budryk’s throbbing member.
+Opportunists like Constance Grady may very well stare lovingly at Budryk’s hound dog face and say, “This sloppy hack is the Romeo for me!”
 But unlike Grady, I know that I can sleep easy, knowing that I am on the side of science.

 Lack of Journalistic Rigor